 The two new options that people use to get around SafetyNet are a combination SuperSU with SUHide or Magisk.
 If you go the SUHide route, the root access can be hidden.
 The Magisk tool, on the other hand, offers you a toggle that can toggle on or off the root access whenever you want it.
 For example, before you go to use Android Pay, you can toggle it off with Magsik so you can then start to use Android Pay.
 It’s a solution that allows you to use root access for most of the day and Android Pay without your apps becoming a security risk still.
 KingRoot still doesn’t have anything that rivals SUHide or Magisk, which is why you might be interested in checking those out instead.

-Downloading and Installing KingRoot Android 6.0 Marshmallow to Root your Android
+How to Download and Install KingRoot Android 6.0 Marshmallow to Root Android Devices

 Installing the KingRoot tool directly onto your device is not a difficult thing to do; however, before you can do it you need to adjust one small thing from the settings of the Android operating system.
 Android, by default, only lets you install applications that are located within the Google Play Store.
 Any other app will not install unless the “Unknown Sources” option is turned on.
 People who find the Unknown Sources options from the operating system are at least made to be consciously aware that they are installing stuff from outside Google Play, hence the name coming from “unknown sources.”
 To turn on Unknown Sources, head to the Menu > Settings > Security > Unknown Sources and toggle the switch, so the option is now enabled.